mnedelkov/my-site/content/about/readme.md

 ---
 title: "readme"
 date: 2023-01-27T16:45:58-07:00
-draft: true
+draft: false
 ---

 Welcome to my website.

 Here you will find a collection of anything I find interesting.

-Everything from python script"s to Minecraft builds is fair game.
+Everything from python scripting to Minecraft builds are fair game.

 To search by [categories](../../tags/), select "./tags".